 Full Sell Sheet: Download The Wind Reader’s Sell Sheet

 Release Date: September 2018

 RRP: £9.99 / 12.99€ / $14.99

 Format: eBook (MOBI & ePUB)

-Interested in reviewing this book (or one of our others?) check out our Book Reviewers Page!
+Interested in reviewing The Wind Reader (or one of our other titles?)
+Check out our Book Reviewers Page!

 Dorothy Winsor’s novel presents an intriguing and well-drawn world, with a very likeable lead.
 An exciting, adventurous, and thoughtful YA fantasy novel.

 By the end I wound up getting a little too absorbed by it, so that I put off reading the last 50 pages until I’d have time to read the rest all at one time.
 In particular, if you have a kid whom you think would love The Power of Three by Diana Wynne Jones, but the kid isn’t quite old enough for that one, then The Wind Reader would probably be a good choice.